 New York City’s Key to NYC and its masking and vaccination requirements have officially been lifted as of March 7, 2022.
-However, due to the intergenerational nature of our space (including children under the age of 5 who are not yet eligible for vaccination) and the fact that currently enrolled families registered under the Key to NYC vaccine and mask-wearing mandate, BAX is choosing to keep both our vaccination and masking requirements (for all people 5+) in place until specified otherwise.
-Some exceptions apply as outlined below.
+However, due to the intergenerational nature of our space, BAX is choosing to keep our vaccination requirements for all eligible individuals (6 months and older) in place until specified otherwise.

 Families currently enrolled in BAX classes should please submit their proof of vaccination using THIS FORM.

 Starting Tuesday September 6th 2022, masks will be optional but encouraged inside the BAX studios with the door(s) closed.
 All visitors should remain masked in shared public spaces like hallways, bathrooms, and stairwells.
 BAX reserves the right to resume a mask requirement should public health recommendations around masking change.

 Cleaning and Ventilation